-This material is unique for its ability to dynamically interact with its surroundings and with us.
-Through carbon sequestration, Biocraft material scrubs the air of harmful greenhouse gasses, a process which occurs when the biopolymer binds carbon dioxide and volatile organic compounds within the gel itself- meaning that anything made from Biocraft material can clean the air and act as a natural air filter.
+This material is unique in its ability to dynamically interact with its surroundings and with us.
+Through carbon sequestration, Biocraft material scrubs the air of harmful greenhouse gasses, a process which occurs when the biopolymer binds carbon dioxide and volatile organic compounds within the gel itself.
+Meaning that anything made from Biocraft material can clean the air and act as a natural air filter.

-Through the use of custom software, Biocraft gels are precisely 3D printed, resulting in a library of fully custom materials varying in qualities like texture, elasticity, opacity, patterning, and rigidity.
-Further, these biogels can be impregnated with additives like natural pigments to enhance vibrancy and colour, and structural pulps to increase tensile and compressive strength in materials designed for the production of durable goods such as furniture.
+Through the use of custom software, Biocraft gels are 3D printed, resulting in a library of custom materials, with variations in qualities such as texture, elasticity, opacity, patterning, and rigidity.
+Furthermore, these biogels can be impregnated with additives like natural pigments to enhance vibrancy and colour and structural pulps to increase tensile and compressive strength in materials designed for the production of durable goods such as furniture.

 Two case studies, Carbon Stool and Bio Tiles demonstrate the aesthetic and performative versatility of Biocraft’s material and bio-digital approach.

 Bio Tiles is a modular cladding system that transforms unused wall, column, or ceiling space into air-scrubbing surfaces.
-Moulded-in multiple depths, these modular, interlocking tiles increase filtering surface area and add relief to the flat surfaces they’re applied to.
+Moulded in multiple depths, these modular, interlocking tiles increase filtering surface area and add relief to the flat surfaces which they are applied to.
 Composed of biopolymer aggregate cores, the tiles are robust and capable of being deployed on a larger scale, replacing traditional architectural materials with natural, carbon-capturing materials.

 Biocraft’s purpose is to bring our built environment in sync with the natural one by presenting a material which participates in the planet’s natural cycles rather than opposing them.
 In doing so, Biocraft anticipates a future where products are designed using technology and nature in order to benefit our planet as much as ourselves.